darth10/holy-emacs/README.md

 * Emphasis on use of function keys.
 * Uses God mode to reduce keystrokes.
 All normal key bindings work in God mode too; God mode is only used to minimize the number of keys pressed.
 * Identical (almost) bindings across different major modes.
-* Installs all packages from Marmalade and MELPA repositories on startup.
+* Installs all required packages from GNU, Marmalade and MELPA repositories on startup.
-* Includes helm and autocomplete.
+* Includes helm, yasnippet and autocomplete.
-* Includes code snippets via yasnippet.
-Apart from those in yasnippet-bundle, there are several custom snippets for Clojure, JavaScript, Haskell and Scheme.
 * Git integration via magit.
 * File and project search via ag.
 * Manage sessions via workgroups.